browserstate/history.js/README.md

 		- onanchorchange: this is the same as onhashchange but only fires for traditional anchors and not HTML5 states
 	- To fetch the anchor/hash, you may use `History.getHash()`.

+## Changelog

+- v1.3.0 - Upcoming (Expected 1st Week February 2011)
+	- Support for cleaner HTML4 States

+- v1.2.0 - 25th of January 2011
+	- Support for HTML4 States in HTML5 Browsers (added test)
+	- Updates of Documentation

+- v1.1.0 - 24th January 2011
+	- Developed a series of automated test cases
+	- Fixed issue with traditional anchors
+	- Fixed issue with differing replaceState functionality in HTML4 Browsers
+	- Fixed issue with Google Chrome artefacts being carried over to the initial state
+	- Provided `onstatechange` and `onanchorchange` events

+- v1.0.0 - 22nd January 2011
+	- Supported `History.pushState` and `History.replaceState` degradation
+	- Supported jQuery, MooTools and Prototype Frameworks

-## Todo
+## Todo for Upcoming Releases

-- Degradation of the HTML5 States perhaps could be more graceful.
+- Degradation of the HTML5 States could perhaps be cleaner (have the anchor as only a URL with a UID, instead of the serialised state).
 Will need to:
-	- Evaluate the behaviour of the `data` stored in states with HTML5.
-Discover if it persists once the page is closed then re-opened.
+	- Evaluate if the `State.data` is kept in HTML5 browsers if the page is:
-		- If it persists: use cookies
+		- Closed and re-opened.
+		- Navigated to a 3rd party website, then returned.
+	- Under both circumstances of:
+		- The initial opening
+		- Traversing the history
+	- This then leads to:
+		- If the data persists, then we can either:
+			- Use the existing URL Serialisation
+			- Use `document.cookie` to store the states indexed by UIDs, and give the hash a UID.
-		- If it doesn't then we don't need to do url serialisation (current solutions).
+		- If the data doesn't persist, then we can either:
-	- Alternatively, we could support url serialisation for both HTML5 and HTML4 browsers to ensure the state of the page always persists in it's full entirety.
-		- HTML5 could have `data` and `title` passed as querystring.
-	- Will need to decide on best way forward, feedback welcome! contact@balupton.com
+			- Use the existing URL Serialisation
+			- Use a local data structure to store the states indexed by UIDs, and give the hash a UID.